-State Rules Interpreter James Borbas - jambor21@snet.net
+State Rules Interpreter James Borbas - jamborjr@gmail.com

-Connecticut State Department of Education and the Connecticut Interscholastic Athletic Conference Concussion and Head Injury Annual Review 2017-18 Required for ALL School Coaches in Connecticut
+Connecticut State Department of Education and the Connecticut Interscholastic Athletic Conference Concussion and Head Injury Annual Review 2020-21 Required for ALL School Coaches in Connecticut

-NOTE: This document was developed to provide coaches with an annual review of current and relevant information regarding concussions and head injuries.
-In addition to reviewing this form, the annual review must include one of the following prescribed resources: Connecticut Concussion Task Force video, Centers for Disease Control and Prevention (CDC) Heads Up Concussion in Youth Sports training course or the National Federation of State High School Associations (NFHS) concussion training course.
+This document was developed to provide coaches with an annual review of current and relevant information regarding concussions and head injuries.
+It includes guidance from the 2017 Concussion in Sport Group consensus statement that was developed to provide further understanding and management of sports-related concussion.

+In addition to reviewing this document, the annual review must include one of the following prescribed resources: Connecticut Concussion Task Force video, Centers for Disease Control and Prevention (CDC) Heads Up: Concussion in Youth Sports training course, or the National Federation of State High School Associations (NFHS) concussion training course.
 Links to these resources can be found at: http://concussioncentral.ciacsports.com/.
-A new form is required to be read, signed, dated and kept on file by their associated school district annually to comply with Connecticut General Statutes (C.G.S.)
-Chapter 163, Section 149b: Concussions: Training courses for coaches.
+A new form is required to be read, signed, dated and kept on file by coaches' associated school district annually to comply with Section 10-149b of the Connecticut General Statutes, Concussions: Training courses for coaches.
 Education plan.
 Informed consent form.
 Development or approval by the State Board of Education.
+Revocation of coaching permit.